AthanasiosRaptakis/RobofaceSS2018/README.md

 #COMMANDS to start

-# for the Interactive Gui version
+#for the interactive GUI version
 cd Desktop/RoboFacePi/face_detection/
 python2 run_pi_gui.py

-(or python2 run_pi.py for the non gui version optimised for raspberry pi 3 B+)
+#the classic non gui version
+python2 run_pi.py

-#for the parser Demo
+#for the parser Demo - you can change this to make more demos
 cd Desktop/RoboFacePi/Demos2018/
 python2 New_Demo.py